 It has to be stressed here, measured against any other financial parameter other than its own stratospheric expectations, The Lost World was a resounding success.
 Among critics, the reviews were middling, but audiences seemed to take to it, at least initially.
-Its opening weekend set a box office record, and it became the fastest movie to make $100 million dollars.
+Its opening weekend set a box office record, and it became the second-fastest movie to make $100 million dollars at the time.
 So at the outset, it looked as though The Lost World would be as big as predicted, and perhaps even bigger than the first film.
 Then the enthusiasm tapered off.
 The movie didn’t get the repeat viewers that Jurassic Park did.
 Its ultimate box office fate raised the question of how The Lost World failed to get anywhere near being biggest movie in the world.
 And I have a theory about that.

 Jurassic Park is a Horror movie.
 Okay, it’s not entirely a Horror movie.
 It’s more Family-Friendly Horror-Adventure-Thriller.
 But there’s a reason why Box Office Mojo has it categorized as Sci-Fi Horror, and why IMDb and the AFI label it a “Thriller” and “Suspense” movie respectively–two terms that are often used as “sanitized” substitutes for the h-word, because Horror is often seen as a somewhat disreputable genre.
 But just like Spielberg’s hit Jaws (regularly cited as the first summer blockbuster) is a Horror Thriller, so too is Jurassic Park, at least partly.
 That first T-Rex attack?
 Pure horror, complete with a well-crafted jump scare, and played for maximum dread with no non-diegetic music to remind us its just a movie and make it more palatable.